jdecarvalho-byte/QBRautomation/README.md

 | SQL queries | Igor | Query logic, parametrization, GROUPING SETS, new metrics |
 | Python / PPTX | João | Number formatting, slide population, template mapping |

----

-## Inspired By

-This project follows the same pattern as the MBR Automation by Samuel Sorensen, adapted for the GSA Pilot data and simplified to use fewer, more complete SQL queries.